 Negi Baka Okaki Rice Crackers: Green Onion

 I was a little hesitant to try these, as the guide said you better really like green onions.
 Yet when I tried them, there was only the faintest hint of green onion flavor.
-Even the wasabi and garlic was very minimal.
+Even the wasabi and garlic were very minimal.
 I did enjoy these, but I feel like, for all the warnings, the flavor should have been stronger.

 Mayo Arare Rice Crackers